 Lecturer, Contemporary Performance Practice

-Dr Laura Bissell is a Lecturer in Contemporary Performance Practice BA (Hons.)
-(0.8) and Lecturer in Research (0.2) at the Royal Conservatoire of Scotland.
+Dr Laura Bissell (she/her) is Interim Head of Contemporary Performance Practice BA (Hons.) and Lecturer in Research at the Royal Conservatoire of Scotland.
 Laura was a visiting lecturer on the MRes in Creative Practices programme at Glasgow School of Art from 2012-2018 and has taught on the Transart Institute MFA in Berlin.
-She has a PhD (Feminism, Technology and Performance: Performing a Feminist Praxis, University of Glasgow), an MPhil by Research (The Posthuman Body in Performance, University of Glasgow), and a first class MA(Hons) degree in English Literature and Theatre Studies (University of Glasgow).
+She has a PhD (The Female Body, Technology and Performance: Performing a Feminist Praxis, University of Glasgow), an MPhil by Research (The Posthuman Body in Performance, University of Glasgow), and a first-class MA (Hons) degree in English Literature and Theatre Studies (University of Glasgow).
 Laura has a Postgraduate Certificate in Higher Arts Education and is a Senior Fellow of the Higher Education Academy.
-She worked as at the University of Glasgow in the Theatre Studies department as a lecturer prior to her appointment at RCS.
-Laura is currently External Examiner for the European Theatre Arts Programme at Rose Bruford College.
+She worked as at the University of Glasgow in the Theatre Studies department as a Lecturer prior to her appointment at RCS.
+Laura is currently External Examiner for the MA in Contemporary Performance Practice at the University of Salford and has previously been External Examiner for European Theatre Arts at Rose Bruford College.
 Laura has had her poetry, creative writing and academic writing published in journals and anthologies.

 Laura is responsible for delivering Critical and Contextual Understanding, including Performance Studies, Performance Research and Performance Writing modules.
-She is level co-ordinator for the third year of CPP: “The Researching Artist: An Ecology of Mind” and co-ordinates the Collaborations and Placement modules.
+She co-ordinates the Collaborations and Placement modules.

-Laura’s research interests include: contemporary performance practices; technology and performance; feminist performance; ecology and performance; and performance and journeys.
+Laura’s research interests include contemporary performance practices; technology and performance; feminist performance; ecology and performance; and performance and journeys.
 Laura has presented her research on contemporary practices at conferences nationally and internationally and she has had her work published in the International Journal of Performance Art and Digital Media, The Body, Space Technology Journal, Studies in Theatre and Performance, The Scottish Journal of Performance and Contemporary Theatre Review.
-She was awarded the Athenaeum Sabbatical Award in 2015 to begin researching a book exploring the sea in performance.

 “Liquidscapes: The Sea and Self”, Liquidscapes ed.
 Richard Povall.
 Artearth, 2019.